Krzysiek-Mistrz/checklist_app/Readme.md

     removeTask() – removing the currently selected task;
     markTaskDone() – changing the task font to crossed out, which visually indicates its completion.
 5) in style.qss there are simply some style for app
+6) in resources.qrc we define structure of included resources

 ## How to
 1) cd into project directory (checklist_app)